 Anchorage-based painter and university teaching colleague Steve Gordon asked me to participate in this project, one that dealt with resiliance and trauma after adverse childhood experiences.
 Twenty artists (including fifteen of his painting students working in teams of five) produced seven large six by ten foot screens about the subject.
 We talked to one individual and then produced a piece of work that reflected therir experience and recovery.
 In my case I chose to focus on that aspect, recovery, the hope and joy it can bring, the importance of my subject’s daughter to her ongoing and continuing sobreity.

-The final event was hosted by the Alaska Children’s Trust at Spenard’s Church of Love (also the location of my studio) with pieces then going on to Juneau, the Anchorahe municipal building and elsewhere to promote awareness of this issue.
+The final event was hosted by the Alaska Children’s Trust at Spenard’s Church of Love (also the location of my studio) with pieces then going on to Juneau, the Anchorage municipal building and elsewhere to promote awareness of this issue.

-A one day project through Anchorage School District's "Northern Jurneys" program.
+A one day project through Anchorage School District's "Northern Journeys" program.
 Three hours of work time, Dawn Wilcox's second grade students completing a four by eight foot project about the four seasons in Alaska

 Linda Lyons, my wife and creative partner, and I have wanted to set up a regular art camp for some time; this will be the first of many more to come for ages 7-11.
 Linda concentrated on painting and drawing: plants, birds and the Alaskan coastal landscape.
 I had the children make animal masks and then a painting - their animal's habitat - to wear.
-Becky Kendall of Momentum Dance Company worked with the students on movement relating to their critter.
+Becky Kendall of Momentum Dance Collective worked with the students on movement relating to their critter.

 Our thanks to Candace Blas and Cook Inlet Housing Authority for helping facilitate this and for using the Church of Love to do so.
 [Photos by Linda Infante Lyons, Tasha Pineda and Lee Post.]